Skip to navigation Skip to content

 4

-Customer is a two weekly reporter + Read more ...
+Customer is a 2 weekly reporter

 The customer can view their future reporting periods in their online account on the Next reporting periods page.

-The customer may have to:
+A self service option is available The customer may have to:

-If the customer fails to report they will not receive payment.
+If the customer fails to report, they will not receive payment.

 Genuine attempts must be made to transition customers to report via self service options before assisted reporting is completed, unless an Exception applies.

-Exceptions to two weekly reporting
+Exceptions to 2 weekly reporting

 Procedure ends here.